jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 But I can't.
 Not yet.
 Not while I'm still trying to figure out what to do.

-Instead, I text: *Can we see each other tomorrow?*
+Instead, I text: *can we see each other tomorrow?*

-**ETHAN:** Of course.
-Your place or mine?
+**ETHAN:** of course. your place or mine?

-**ME:** The Forks?
-Noon?
+**ME:** the forks? noon?

-**ETHAN:** Perfect.
-Everything okay?
+**ETHAN:** perfect. everything okay?

-**ME:** Yeah.
-Just want to see you.
+**ME:** yeah. just want to see you

-**ETHAN:** Miss you too.
-Even though we just saw each other last night.
+**ETHAN:** miss you too. even though we just saw each other last night

-**ME:** That was 14 hours ago.
-Basically forever.
+**ME:** that was 14 hours ago. basically forever

-**ETHAN:** Basically.
+**ETHAN:** basically

 I put my phone down and look at the envelope, which I've brought up to my room.
-It's sitting on my desk, next to my physics textbook and my acceptance letters to various schools that aren't MIT.
+It's sitting on my desk, next to my physics textbook and the acceptance letters from other schools that aren't MIT.

 Twenty-four hours to decide.